The Pocket Watch Was the World’s First Wearable Tech Game Changer

-The following is from the June 2014 edition of Smithsonian Magazine.
-SMU History Professor Alexis McCrossen, author of Marking Modern Times: Clocks, Watches and Other Timekeepers in American Life, provided expertise for this story.
+SMU History Professor Alexis McCrossen, author of Marking Modern Times: Clocks, Watches and Other Timekeepers in American Life, talks about time pieces and the new watch technology.

 Would you wear a computer on your wrist?